National Health Fund gastroscopy

 Description of the study

-Gastroscopy involves a detailed examination of the upper gastrointestinal tract, including the esophagus, stomach and the initial section of the duodenum, using a flexible camera endoscope through the mouth.
-During the examination, local anesthesia is applied to the throat using a spray of lignocaine.
-It is a diagnostic technique that is safe and painless, the examination does not take long from a few to several minutes and is not very burdensome for the patient.
-During the examination, it is possible to collect material for histopathological evaluation and assessment of the presence of Helicobacter pylori bacteria, i.e. urease test.
-During the collection, the patient does not feel any discomfort.
+Gastroscopy involves a detailed examination of the upper gastrointestinal tract, including the esophagus, stomach, and initial section of the duodenum, using a flexible endoscope with a camera through the oral cavity.
+During the examination, local anesthesia of the throat is administered using a lignocaine spray.
+This diagnostic technique is safe and painless; the examination takes only a few to several minutes and poses little burden to the patient.
+During the examination, samples can be collected for histopathological evaluation and for the presence of Helicobacter pylori bacteria (a urease test).
+The patient experiences no discomfort during the collection.

 Indications